 - Global Cold War

-I welcome postgraduate supervision in any areas of conflict resolution, particularly international mediation; diplomatic practice; the Arab-Israeli conflict; US foreign policy in the Cold War era.
+I welcome postgraduate supervision in any areas of secret intelligence, Cold War Eastern bloc, Eastern Europe, conflict resolution, particularly international mediation; diplomatic practice; the Arab-Israeli conflict; US foreign policy in the Cold War era.

-My teaching reflects my research interests in international history since the Second World War and the broader subject of conflict resolution, particularly international mediation.
+My teaching reflects my interdisciplinary research interests in international relations, diplomacy and international history since the Second World War and the broader subject of secret intelligence, and conflict resolution, particularly international mediation.

 - National Archives at College Park, MD.